-Thus, the construction of sanctuaries , which demonstrated a deliberate plan of expansion, carried out with a meticulous attention to detail.
-The rural sanctuaries examined just now show that their placement and function were integral to the control over the natural resources of the land and tthose living in the asty and chora, which contributed to the success of Metapont as a whole.
+Thus, the construction of sanctuaries served numerous purposes in the foundation of Metaponto, which demonstrated a deliberate plan of expansion, carried out with a meticulous attention to detail.
+The rural sanctuaries examined just now show that their placement and function were integral to the control over the natural resources of the land and to unify those living in the asty and with those inhabiting the nonurban regions of the chora, which contributed to the success of Metaponto as a whole.

+2.2 CROTON